 If participants reported at least one contact with the close relationship partners specified in the pretest questionnaire, the corresponding interactions were evaluated with a German adaptation of the RIR (Nezlek & Wheeler, 1984).
 The SE and interaction quality measures were presented in randomized order.
 The following nine items were used: enjoyment, interest, intimacy, dominance, feeling important, calm, safe, wanted, and respected.
-Separate principle component factor analyses on the ratings for friends, family members, and partners indicated that all items except dominance loaded highly on a general factor, so these eight adjectives were aggregated into a composite scale of interaction quality, which had good internal consistency (α s > .90).
-To compare effect sizes across hierarchical levels, all variables were standardized before being used in the analyses.
+Separate principal component factor analyses on the ratings for friends, family members, and partners indicated that all items except dominance loaded highly on a general factor, so these eight adjectives were aggregated into a composite scale of interaction quality, which had good internal consistency ($\alpha s > .90$).
+To compare effect sizes across hierarchical levels, we standardized all variables before using them in the analyses.